Netto-uyoku

 Netto-uyoku or net uyoku (ネット右翼, lit.
-'Internet rightists'), often shortened to neto-uyo (ネトウヨ), is the term used to refer to Japanese netizens who espouse ultranationalist far-right views on social media.
-Netto-uyoku is evaluated as sharing similarities to Western right-wing populism or the alt-right.
+'Internet rightists'), often shortened to neto-uyo (ネトウヨ), is a term used to refer to Japanese people who espouse ultranationalist and far-right views online.
+It shares similarities with right-wing populist and alt-right ideologies found in the West, and is considered a precursor to the latter.

 Origins

-Japan's "cyber nationalist phenomenon" can be traced back from the 1990s during the Lost Decades, when significant socioeconomic changes from the bubble asset led to general distrust and decline of national morale within Japanese society.
+The fallout of the Lost Decades led to significant socioeconomic changes from the bubble asset led to general distrust and decline of national morale within Japanese society.
 (Note: Major incidents during the 1990s, such as the Tokyo subway sarin attack and the Great Hanshin Earthquake were also contributing factors in de-motivating general Japanese society.)

-Nationalism would become more prominent in the early 2000s when North Korea officially admitted to abducting Japanese citizens and the introduction of the Korean Wave in Japan.
+Nationalism became more prominent in the early 2000s when North Korea officially admitted to abducting Japanese citizens and the introduction of the Korean Wave in Japan.
 In an attempt to lash out from the constant frustration, social anxiety, and distrust on national coverages from the mainstream media, netizens displaced their xenophobic and ultranationalistic attitudes through online bulletin boards and forums.

-The ICT director, Kazuki Yokota, explains that the term "Netto-Uyo" is a coined word that combines "net" from the internet and "right-wing", and that it is not limited to people who advocate for right-wing ideologies.
-It often includes individuals who are aggressive in their online comments towards opinions that oppose their own beliefs, particularly those who make discriminatory remarks against certain countries or races, or criticize newspaper editorials, articles, and TV broadcasts in a radical or defamatory manner on message boards and blogs.
-However, he also notes that "there is no clear definition of Netto-Uyo".